 Exclusively breastfeeding has been quite the journey for me.
 There was a lot to learn, and there were plenty of times when I considered quitting.
 Keeping up with the constant demand from my baby can be draining.
 Physically and mentally.
-And now we are starting to wean from breastfeeding.
+And now we weaning from breastfeeding.

 My goal the entire time has been- breastfeed for 1 year.
 Closing in on that goal, I must say I am so proud of what I have accomplished.

 I developed such a special bond with my baby.

 The list goes on.

 Breastfeeding has taught me so much more than I ever expected.
 I am at the point now where I have been weaning from breastfeeding and pumping.
 My baby has been eating a lot more solid foods, and the frequency of breastfeeding has dwindled.
 She will take 3-4 milk feedings (whether from a bottle or breast).
 And that’s it.

 It’s funny how in the beginning of this journey, breastfeeding and pumping was something so foreign.
 Something new.
 Something I have never done before.
 But I embraced the challenge.
 It became part of my life.
 And now that is changing.

 Don’t get me wrong here- I do miss some things about it all.
 Like my baby being so little.
 I miss all of the middle of the night snuggles.
 And I miss the comfort in knowing I was giving my baby the very best nutrition.

 I miss knowing, if nothing else, at least I was doing something right.